aptech/docs/docs/CR-run.rst

 -------

 The *filename* can be any legal file name.
-Filename extensions can be whatever you want, except for the compiled file extension, *.gcg*.
+Filename extensions can be whatever you want, except for the compiled file extension, :file:`.gcg`.
 Pathnames are okay.
 If the name is to be taken from a string variable, then the name of the string variable must be preceded by the ``^`` (caret) operator.